ucsdanimeclub/animefest-next-site/README.md

 ### index/background.js

 This component is only used in `pages/index.js`.
-It places the Animefest landing image within the first Container in the page.
+It is used to place the Animefest landing image within the first Container in the page.

 ### index/programscarousel.js